Lunodzo/Lunodzo/README.md

 **Lunodzo/Lunodzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently researching on wireless security...
+- 🔭 I’m currently researching on wireless security and blockchain.
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning.
-- 👯 I’m looking to collaborate on cybersecurity and ethical hacking research topics
+- 👯 I’m looking to collaborate on cybersecurity and ethical hacking research topics.
-- 🤔 I’m looking for help with machine learning algorithms
+- 🤔 I’m looking for help with machine learning.
-- 💬 Ask me about wireless security
+- 💬 Ask me about wireless security.
 - 📫 How to reach me: Mzumbe University, P.O.Box 112.
 Office No: B104 (c), lunomwinuka@gmail.com
 - ⚡ Fun fact: I can be stupid!